sense 1v

 verbo irregolare

-ripórre : to put back, to replace
+riporre : to put back, to replace

 ri|pór|re : (accento acuto)

-Indicative mood (Indicativo) of the verb ripórre
+indicativo riporre.
+Indicative mood of the verb riporre

 Tempo semplice